 Now that you have made up your mind, it is time to set up your machine.
 The easiest way to proceed is to just download Anaconda from Continuum.io .
 It comes packaged with most of the things you will need ever.
 The major downside of taking this route is that you will need to wait for Continuum to update their packages, even when there might be an update available to the underlying libraries.
 If you are a starter, that should hardly matter.

 You should start by understanding the basics of the language, libraries and data structure.
-The python track from Codecademy is one of the best places to start your journey.
-This course focuses on how to get started with Python for data science and by the end you should be comfortable writing small scripts on Python, but also understand classes and objects.
+The free course by Analytics Vidhya on Python is one of the best places to start your journey.
+This course focuses on how to get started with Python for data science and by the end you should be comfortable with the basic concepts of the language.

 Alternate resources: If interactive coding is not your style of learning, you can also look at The Google Class for Python.
 It is a 2 day class series and also covers some of the parts discussed later.